-When Nell Browne left her hometown of Comer in 1972, she had no plans to return.
+When Nell Browne left her hometown of Comer, Georgia in 1972, she had no plans to return.
 She was the oldest girl of eight children from a loving family of limited means.
-She led what she describes as a sheltered life in a community that was just beginning to navigate the changing laws in a Jim Crow South.
+She led what she described as a sheltered life in a community that was just beginning to navigate the changing laws in a Jim Crow South.
 She and two of her brothers were in the first group of seven students integrated into Madison County’s Comer Elementary in 1966, a move spearheaded by Principal Jimmy Means, a white man for whom her mother Alberta had worked.

-A few years later, she remembers being asked to wait in the colored waiting room at the local doctor’s office, quietly accepting that, despite the laws that were made to protect Black Americans, some things just weren’t going to change as quickly as she had hoped.
+A few years later, she remembered being asked to wait in the colored waiting room at the local doctor’s office, quietly accepting that, despite the laws that were made to protect Black Americans, some things just weren’t going to change as quickly as she had hoped.

-In perhaps an impetuous move toward adulthood and independence, the high school senior married a military man with promises of seeing the world, beginning with the Phillipines in December 1972.
-As she moved from country to country as a military spouse, packing and unpacking their lives with every new assignment, Nell decided that if she was going to follow her husband, then at least she should have a career too.
+In perhaps an impetuous move toward adulthood and independence, the high school senior married a military man with promises of seeing the world, beginning with the Phillipines in Dec.
+1972.
+As she moved from country to country as a military spouse, packing and unpacking their lives with every new assignment, Browne decided that if she was going to follow her husband, then at least she should have a career too.

-In 2020 Nell retired with 30 years of combined military service and as a civilian contractor.
+In 2020 Browne retired with 30 years of combined military service and as a civilian contractor.
 In 2020, she returned home to Georgia to care for her mother, then 88, who was undergoing cataract surgery.
-As with the never-intentions of the military life and quilting, Nell’s plans were to return to Virginia.
+As with the never-intentions of the military life and quilting, Browne’s plans were to return to Virginia.
 But her heart—and a house that crossed her path by fate—called her to stay in Georgia.
 In a matter of just a few weeks, she moved Alberta and her 36-year-old nephew with autism out of public housing, into her new home where they all live together in Comer.
 Reunited with her family and readjusting to the new South, she’s found home again.
-She’s even set up a quilting room in her new house of which Ms. Nita would surely have been proud.
+She even set up a quilting room in her new house of which Ms. Nita would surely have been proud.